Skip to main content

 Technical Analysis

-CVE-2025-11952 is a stored Cross-site Scripting (XSS) vulnerability classified under CWE-79 affecting Oct8ne Chatbot version 2.3.
-The flaw arises from improper neutralization of user input during web page generation, specifically in the functionality that creates chat transcripts and sends them via email through the /Records/SendSummaryMail endpoint.
-An attacker can craft malicious JavaScript payloads embedded within chat transcripts that, when viewed by a recipient, execute in the victim’s browser context.
-This execution can lead to theft of sensitive information such as session cookies or enable the attacker to perform actions on behalf of the user without their consent.
-The vulnerability is remotely exploitable over the network without requiring authentication (AV:N, PR:N) but requires user interaction (UI:P) to trigger the payload, such as opening the emailed transcript.
-The CVSS 4.0 vector indicates low attack complexity and no privileges or user credentials are needed.
-The scope is limited to the affected chatbot version 2.3, and no known exploits have been observed in the wild.
-The vulnerability’s medium severity score (5.3) reflects its potential impact on confidentiality and integrity, with limited availability impact.
-No patches or official fixes have been published yet, making mitigation reliant on configuration changes or user awareness.
+CVE-2025-11952 is a stored Cross-site Scripting (XSS) vulnerability classified under CWE-79, affecting Oct8ne Chatbot version 2.3.
+The flaw arises due to improper neutralization of input during web page generation, specifically in the functionality that creates chat transcripts and sends them via email through the /Records/SendSummaryMail endpoint.
+An attacker can inject malicious JavaScript payloads into the transcript content, which are stored and later executed in the context of the victim's browser when the transcript email is viewed.
+This enables the attacker to steal sensitive information such as session cookies or perform actions on behalf of the user without their consent.
+The vulnerability is remotely exploitable over the network without requiring authentication, but it does require user interaction to open the malicious transcript email.
+The CVSS 4.0 score of 5.3 reflects medium severity, with attack vector being network-based, low attack complexity, no privileges or user interaction required for initial injection, but user interaction needed to trigger the payload.
+The scope is limited to the affected version 2.3 of Oct8ne Chatbot.
+No patches or fixes are currently linked, and no known exploits have been reported in the wild.
+The vulnerability was assigned and published by INCIBE on October 22, 2025.

 Potential Impact